yashisrani/kmeshwebsite1/docs/application-layer/rate-limiting.md

 ### 5. Configure EnvoyFilter to use the global rate limit service

-Insert the Envoy HTTP Rate Limit filter into the ingress gateway’s HTTP filter chain and point it at the `ratelimit` gRPC service.
+Insert the Envoy HTTP Rate Limit filter into the HTTP filter chain and point it at the `ratelimit` gRPC service.

 ```sh
 kubectl apply -f - <<EOF